secwexen/secwexen/README.md

 ### Legal Disclaimer

 - I am **not responsible** for any misuse or illegal use of any content.
 - All materials are provided solely for educational and defensive security purposes, and users are fully responsible for their own actions.
+- All materials or contents is provided **"as-is" without any warranties**; I make no guarantees regarding accuracy, functionality, or suitability for any particular purpose.

 ## Current Work